 - 1. Check that the handbrake is applied and that the gear lever is in neutral. - 2.
 Switch off all unnecessary electrical equipment. - 3.
 Insert the starter key and turn the switch to position 'II'.
-Wait until the cold start warning light extinguishes.
+Wait until the glow plug warning light extinguishes.

-NOTE: When restarting a warm engine, it will not be necessary to wait for the cold start warning light to extinguish.
+NOTE: When restarting a warm engine, it will not be necessary to wait for the glow plug warning light to extinguish.